mmonfils/neighborhood-lab-dsm/front-porch-manual/README.md

 ## From the Workshop to the Porch

 If your block uses these templates to survive a winter storm, organize a tool share, or handle a local issue, we want to hear about it.
 Drop us a line or share feedback at a neighborhood meeting.
-We love featuring real stories from local block grids in our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) to inspire other streets across Des Moines to start their own porch grids.
+We love featuring real local stories in our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) to inspire other streets across Des Moines to start their own block grids.